What Is a Break Cue

 What is a Break Cue?

-The tip of a break cue is also different.
-It's often harder and flatter than a typical playing cue tip, which helps you hit the cue ball squarely.
-This reduces the chances of the tip wearing down or misdirecting the cue ball due to the high impact of the break shot.
+The tip of a break cue is also different (also see the different types of pool cues).
+It's often harder and flatter than a typical cue tip.
+This helps you hit the cue ball squarely.
+It reduces the chances of the tip wearing down or misdirecting the cue ball due to the high impact of the break shot.

-In short, a break cue is tailored to enhance the power and accuracy of the break shot, giving you the best chance to control the table right from the start.
+A break cue is designed to improve your break shot.
+It boosts both power and accuracy.
+This gives you the best chance to control the table from the start.

 Benefits of Using a Break Cue